programming-liftoff/docker-playground/README.md

 A Docker Image with multiple languages installed.
 Useful as an alternative to creating a bunch of `temp` or `test` files when experimenting with a language.
 Simply book up the container and do your code experiments inside it.
 Exit the container when done, leaving no files for you to go and clean up later :)

 ## Getting Started
+Prereq: Before you begin, make sure you have installed <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" rel="noopener" target="_blank">Git</a> and <a href="https://docs.docker.com/engine/installation/" rel="noopener" target="_blank">Docker</a>.
 1) Clone the repository with `git clone https://github.com/programming-liftoff/docker-playground.git`
 2) cd into the directory by typing `cd docker-playground/`
 3) Build the image by typing `docker build -t playground:latest .`